Emergency-Response-Demo/workshop-hackathon/solutions/nodejs/README.md

+# NodeJS version of incident service

+Word of caution: This is very brute force solution by a coder who is not fluent with JS.

-# workshop-hackathon
+# How to run

-A Workshop delivered in hackathon style creating the incident service with multiple runtimes, Quarkus, Vert.x, Spring, Node
+`npm run dev`